kercre123/wirepod-vector-python-sdk/docs/source/install-macos.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-Please see the :doc:`Troubleshooting </troubleshooting>` page for tips, or visit the `Anki Developer Forums <https://forums.anki.com/>`_ to ask questions, find solutions, or for general discussion.
+Please see the :doc:`Troubleshooting </troubleshooting>` page for tips, or visit the `Unofficial DDL Discord <https://discord.gg/Hs4QuhDush>`_ to ask questions, find solutions, or for general discussion.

 ----

-`Terms and Conditions <https://www.anki.com/en-us/company/terms-and-conditions>`_ and `Privacy Policy <https://www.anki.com/en-us/company/privacy>`_

-`Click here to return to the Anki Developer website. <https://developer.anki.com>`_
+Anki, modified by kercre123